 This is the guidance on reducing carbon emissions issued by the Church Buildings Council and churches are required to have due regard to this advice if relevant to the works.
-Visit Managing Church Buildings for more information.
+Visit the Church of England website for more information bit.ly/managing- church-buildings.